praekeltfoundation/vumi-jssandbox-toolkit/docs/states/overview.rst

 FreeText
 --------

-A free text state displays a message and allows a user to respond with any text.
+A free text state displays a message and allows a person to respond with any text.
 It may optionally include a function to validate text input and present an error message.
 It is the swiss army knife of simple question and answer states.

 See :class:`FreeText`.